revivek/oy/README.md

 React components and utilities for server-side HTML email template construction.
 Oy provides utilities to:

 - Move backwards in time to render HTML4, since React only supports HTML5.
-- Validate and potentially autocorrect attributes based on best-practices.
+- Validate attributes based on best-practices.
 - Render your templates server-side.

 [Blogpost](#TODO)